 What do we have to offer?
 The chance to experience rural living in a beautiful setting - nature at your doorstep; 3 great meals a day (vegetarian or not); a reasonable, varied work schedule; an opportunity to contribute to the larger movement of organics and permaculture design; curiosity about who you are, what you want to learn and contribute; sharing our knowledge and experience that might facilitate your goals; lots of good music; and some fun.
 What you can expect is a family interested in meeting you, interesting work with enthusiastic horticulturalists and enjoyable conversations about Canada and your home country.
 If you are interested in seeing, doing & hanging out we'll be happy to make your stay entertaining.

 Chopping & stacking firewood; house painting; weeding; garden work; small building projects; care of funky chickens; tutor in use of digital camera.
 I have a chicken blog & would like help getting visitors to my site via Instagram, Pinterest, etc. Would like a tutor knowledgeable in blogging, online platforms & SEO.

-Self-contained, fully stocked one bedroom cottage with your own bathroom, kitchen, tv, stereo, WIFI, library and CDs.
-If that is in use then a small, but cosy cabin in the forest with use of bathroom and kitchen in the main house.
+Small, but cosy cabin in the forest with use of bathroom and kitchen in the main house.
 Breakfast is prepared on your own, we'll make lunches and dinners.
 We can accommodate omnivores and vegetarians.
 Non-smokers only.
 LGBT travelers welcome.

 We live 1/2 km from the ocean and less than 2 kms from a provincial park.
 Lots of opportunities to explore, farmers' market, arts, entertainment, hiking.
 There is a local bus service with a stop at the end of our driveway that operates 6 days/wk.